CodersOnlyCH/crafting-interpreters/minutes-of-meeting/week1/kick_off_slides.md

 ---

-# Pace
+## Pace

-- The difficulty of the homework will determine the pace
+- We are pacing this for working software engineers.
     - assuming that this can be done 'on the side', i.e. with a job/family
+    - we skip any week that is during swiss school holidays

-- we can change the pace if we go too fast/too slow
+- We can change the pace if we go too fast/too slow
+  - initial setting: 1 chapter = 2 weeks
+    - except next time, 2 chapters = 2 weeks

 ---

-# Our logistics
+## Our logistics

-- Comprehension questions, homework questions: Discord channel
+- Comprehension questions, homework questions: **Discord channel**
     - https://discord.gg/xw7wAUe2nx
 - Sessions: invites through Meetup
 - Videoconferencing: single URL:
     - https://codersonly.whereby.com/hello
 - our Repo:
     - https://github.com/CodersOnlyCH/crafting-interpreters
+        - for sharing resources
+---

+## For next session (Jan 23)

+- Read chapters 1, 2, 3
+- setup IDE/makefiles for Java
+- if you don't know C, learn C.

 ---
 # Questions & Answers

 ---